planetxamarin/planetxamarin/README.md

 {
     // ...
 Author properties from the above class, removed for brevity

+    public bool Filter(SyndicationItem item)
+    {
-    // TODO Add some filter logic
+        // TODO Add some filter logic based on the SyndicationItem }
 }
 ```